chirag-taneja/event-ticketing-system/README.md

 - Java 17
 - Spring Boot, Spring Cloud
 - PostgreSQL
-- Docker and Docker Compose
+- Docker and Docker Compose, Kubernetes
 - JWT (planned for authentication)

 ## Microservices in the Project